 Aatish moved temporarily to the UK in 2008 to start his degree at the University of Bristol.
 But every chance he got, he was back in Kenya and the first thing on his mind was to be back out into the bush.
 Finally in May 2011, he graduated with a BSc in Mathematics and moved back to Kenya permanently.

 Aashit also has a passion for the wild as well as Chemistry.
 He moved to the UK in 2008 to pursue a degree in Chemistry from University College London.
 After 4 long years, he was finally back in Kenya to pursue his dream of being out in the wild.

 Apart from being professional photographers, both Aatish and Aashit were trained as professional safari guides by their long time friend and mentor, Paul Kirui, who helped them further develop their further understanding in the fields of ornithology, botany and entomology.
-They are members of the Kenya Professional Safari Guides Association (KPSGA), with bronze level qualifications.
+They are members of the Kenya Professional Safari Guides Association (KPSGA), with Silver Level qualifications.

 Over the past few years, they have led many excursions around East Africa, Southern Africa and Asia sharing not only their vast knowledge of the wild and the surrounding areas, but also help sharpen the photography skills of the lucky few that have had a chance to be out game viewing with them.

 1. Semi finalist – Natures Best Windland Smith Rice International Awards 2010 (Birds Category)

 2. Semi finalist - 7 images made it to the semi final stage of the 2012 Oasis Photo Contest (Mammals And Birds Category)